 2. Minimise relevance

-One of the best ways to make sure your press release fails is to make sure it has no relevance to any sane audience.
+One way to make sure your press release fails is to make sure it has no relevance to any sane audience.
 For example, if you are a technology company and you buy a new fleet of cars you can squander your PR budget and make sure any future release goes directly to an editor’s recycle bin by sending the story to the technology press.

 Timeliness is everything.
 So send releases out when you feel like it to boost your chances of failure.
 Better still, for print publications try waiting until five minutes after the final deadline.
 For online publications wait until the story has already broken elsewhere.
 Editors love that.